Neural Correction Operator: A Reliable and Fast Approach for Electrical Impedance Tomography: Neural Correction Operator

 We utilize a conditional DDPM model as another method to learn $\mathcal{C}$ to generate samples of $\sigma$ conditioned on the initial guess $\hat{\sigma}$.
 Given $\sigma_0 = \sigma$, the forward process is given by the discrete-time Markov chain described in~\eqref{eqn:uncDDPMtrans}.
 Similarly, the learned reverse process starts from $\sigma_T \sim \mathcal{N}(0, \mathbf{I})$ and is given by~\eqref{eqn:confDDPMrevtrans}.
 We train the denoiser neural network $\epsilon_\theta(\sigma_t, \hat{\sigma}, t)$ on the simplified denoising ELBO loss as discussed in~\citet{ho2020denoising}:

 From these formulations, we describe the pretraining and sampling algorithms in Algorithms~\ref{alg:train} and~\ref{alg:samp} respectively.

 In our DDPM implementation, a UNet without attention is used to learn the denoiser $\epsilon_\theta(\sigma_t, \hat{\sigma}, t)$ as proposed by~\citep{ho2020denoising, song2021solving}.
+Figure~\ref{fig:unet-arch} illustrates our specific architecture.
+The UNet takes as inputs the noised image $\sigma_t$, the initial guess $\hat{\sigma}$, and the timestep $t$ and outputs a noise prediction $\tilde{\epsilon_t}$.
+We use sinusoidal embeddings followed by a fully-connected layer in the initial TimeEmbed block to yield a time embedding vector of size $D_t = 256$.
 Further training details such as the choice of optimizer and learning rates are discussed in Section~\ref{sec:traindets}.
 Once we obtain a converged $\epsilon_\theta$, we can tractably sample and obtain an approximation to $\sigma$ via the sampling procedure in Algorithm~\ref{alg:samp}.